A bigroupoid's topology (or, Topologising the homotopy bigroupoid of a space)

 and by continuity of concatenation of paths choose a basic open neighbourhood $N$ of $(\gamma_1,\gamma_2,\gamma_3)$ in $X^I\times_X X^I\times_X X^I $ whose image under the composite

 is contained in $V^0\times_{X\times X}V^1$.
 Also let $U \subset X^I \times_X X^I \times_X X^I$ be a basic open neighbourhood whose image under

 is contained within $U_0\times U_1$.
-Then if $N' \subset N \cap U$ is a basic open neighbourhood of $(\gamma_1,\gamma_2,\gamma_3)$, its image under $a$ is contained in $\langle a_{\gamma_1\gamma_2\gamma_3}\rangle$, so $a$ is continuous.
+Then if $N' \subset N \cap U$ is a basic open neighbourhood of $(\gamma_1,\gamma_2,\gamma_3)$, its image under $a$ is contained in $\Y_{a_{\gamma_1\gamma_2\gamma_3}}$, so $a$ is continuous.

-The continuity of the other structure maps is proved similarly, and left as an exercise for the reader. \endofproof
+The continuity of the other structure maps is proved similarly, and left as an exercise for the reader. \end{proof}

-It is expected that for a reasonable definition of a weak equivalence of bicategories internal to $\Top$, the canonical 2-functor $\Pi_2(X) \to \Pi_2^T(X)$, where $\Pi_2(X)$ is equipped with the discrete topology, is such a weak equivalence.
+It is expected that for a reasonable definition\footnote{One possible approach---too much of a diversion to consider here---is to consider the projective local model structure on simplicial sheaves on $\Top$, and the restriction of this to the subcategory of (sheaves represented by nerves of) topological bigroupoids.} of a weak equivalence of bicategories internal to $\Top$, the canonical 2-functor $\Pi_2^\delta(X) \to \Pi_2(X)$, where recall that $\Pi_2^\delta(X)$ is equipped with the discrete topology, is such a weak equivalence.
 In any case, we can define strict 2-functors between topological bigroupoids, and these are the only such morphisms we shall need here.